 Great hotels are scattered all over Seoul, and there are several beautiful luxury hotels with amazing views and heritage architecture.
 The Shilla, which has views of Seoul’s city wall, is the place for a one-night-only, splash-the-cash stay.
 There are lots of mid-range business hotels near Seoul Station, while cheaper options and hostels are dotted around Itaewon, as well as on the west side of Seoul in Hongdae near Hongik University (there are also lots of cool speakeasies and cheaper bars here).

-Free layover tours
+Free layover tours in Seoul

 Need to Know